MattCamp44/C-C-fault-injector/README.md

 ## Output

-Output is written in `src/output/name_of_your_program/injectorReport.csv` as csv rows
+Output is written in `src/output/name_of_your_program/injectorReport.csv` as csv rows.